MapsPeople/docs/src/android/v3/getting-started/search.md

 To be able to search we need a text input field where a user can write what they want to search for.

 We'll start by adding a search bar on the top of our MapsActivity.
 So we add it to the root layout.
+The Drawables used can be found in the sample projects.

 ```xml
 <RelativeLayout